Emma Marrone: Personal life

 Marrone was born in Florence, graduated in Aradeo, and now lives in Frascati (near Rome).

 At the end of 2009 she began a relationship with Amici di Maria De Filippi dancer Stefano De Martino.
 Following a brief separation caused by his affair with Giulia Pauselli, another talent show dancer, De Martino announced in March 2011 that he and Marrone were back together.
-In April 2012, they broke definitively after De Martino had a second affair had with showgirl Belen Rodriguez.
+In April 2012, they broke definitively after De Martino had a second affair had with showgirl Belén Rodríguez.